KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 - Qiime 2 is a platform for processing, analyzing, and visualizing microbiome data.

-- In this tutorial We will do an analysis of human microbiome samples from two indivuduals at four body sites and at five timepoints, the first of which immediately followed antibiotic usage.These were sequenced on an Illumina HiSeq using the Earth Microbiome Project hypervariable region 4 (V4) 16S rRNA sequencing protocol.
+- In this tutorial we will analyze human microbiome samples from two indivuduals at four body sites and at five timepoints, the first of which immediately followed antibiotic usage.These were sequenced on an Illumina HiSeq using the Earth Microbiome Project hypervariable region 4 (V4) 16S rRNA sequencing protocol.

 - QIIME 2 can also process other types of microbiome data, including amplicons of other markers such as 18S rRNA, internal transcribed spacers (ITS), and cytochrome oxidase I (COI), shotgun metagenomics, and untargeted metabolomics [[1]]()